Candidates

 • An inmate of a penal or correctional institution under sentence of imprisonment

 If you withdraw before nomination day, you can receive a refund for the nomination filing fee.
 You are still required to submit a completed financial disclosure that covers all financial transactions made up to the date the nomination was withdrawn.
-If you fail to withdraw before 2 p.m. on nomination day, your name will appear on the ballot.
+If you fail to withdraw before 2 p.m. on Nomination Day, your name will appear on the ballot.

 Additional information

-Monday, October 24, 2022 - Election Day
+October 26, 2026 - Election Day

 No contributions shall be accepted or expenses made prior to filing your nomination.
 A campaign bank account must be opened for election campaign purposes prior to spending money or accepting contributions.
 All contributions of money, including contributions from yourself, must be deposited in the campaign account.
 All campaign expenses must be paid from the campaign account.
 If you do not any spend money or accept any contributions, you do not need to open an account.

-For additional information on becoming a municipal candidate view
+2026 For additional information on becoming a municipal candidate view